 If the work is performed on a used aircraft, then the subcontractor's work would likely be regarded as a repair, as discussed above.
-Since [V] will be supplying the most costly parts, it appears likely that the retail value of the parts and materials the subcontractor furnishes in connection with its repair work will be 10 percent of less of its total charge to [V].
+Since V--- will be supplying the most costly parts, it appears likely that the retail value of the parts and materials the subcontractor furnishes in connection with its repair work will be 10 percent of less of its total charge to V---.
 If so, and if the subcontractor does not separately state its charges for those parts and materials incorporated into the aircraft, the subcontractor will be regarded as the consumer of that property.
 Sales tax would apply to the sale of that property to the subcontractor or use tax would apply to the subcontractor's use of the property in the repair operations.
-If, on the other hand, the retail value of that property is over 10 percent of the subcontractor will be regarded as the seller.
-Since [V] will accept delivery in California, the subcontractor will not be making a sale in interstate commerce exempt from sales tax.
-If, however, [V] makes no use of the property prior to its resale to the customer, [V] may purchase that property ex tax for resale by issuing the subcontractor a resale certificate.
+If, on the other hand, the retail value of that property is over 10 percent of the subcontractor's charge to V---, or if the subcontractor separately states the charge for that property, the subcontractor will be regarded as the seller.
+Since V--- will accept delivery in California, the subcontractor will not be making a sale in interstate commerce exempt from sales tax.
+If, however, V--- makes no use of the property prior to its resale to the customer, V--- my purchase that property ex tax for resale by issuing the subcontractor a resale certificate.

-"3.
-[V]'s charges to the owner are for a sale which occurs outside California and therefore are not subject to sales tax."

-"4.
-The installation of the engines, nacelles, and struts is not a taxable use of those properties in California by the owner...."
+- "3.
+V---'s charges to the owner are for a sale which occurs outside California and therefore are not subject to sales tax." - "4.
+The installation of the engines, nacelles, and struts is not a taxable use of those properties in California by the owner..."

-As mentioned above, if the subcontractor or [V] is regarded as the consumer of any parts and materials used to repair the aircraft in California, and if sales tax reimbursement had not been paid with respect to those parts and materials, then the subcontractor of [V], as appropriate, would owe use tax for that use measured by the purchase price of the parts and materials.
-With respect to parts and materials that are regarded as sold to the customer, we assume that [V]'s contract with the customer requires delivery outside California and title to the parts and materials does not pass to the customer until the time of delivery outside California.
+As mentioned above, if the subcontractor or V--- is regarded as the consumer of any parts and materials used to repair the aircraft in California, and if sales tax reimbursement had not been paid with respect to those parts and materials, then the subcontractor of V---, as appropriate, would owe use tax for that use measured by the purchase price of the parts and materials.
+With respect to parts and materials that are regarded as sold to the customer, we assume that V---'s contract with the customer requires delivery outside California and title to the parts and materials does not pass to the customer until the time of delivery outside California.
 Based on this assumption, the customer makes no use of those parts and materials in California since the customer does not own the parts and materials prior to delivery outside this state.
 Thus, the customer does not owe use tax with respect to the parts and materials prior to the delivery to the customer.
 Sales tax does not apply since the sale occurs outside California.

 "5.
 The return of the modified aircraft to California by a carrier owner in the course of interstate flights which include California landings and takeoffs will not subject the owner to a use tax.
-There will be no taxable moment in California when the property is used other than in interstate transportation...."
+There will be no taxable moment in California when the property is used other than in interstate transportation..."